nikitaDanilenko/vmm/src/VMM.md

 -------------------------

-Set operations on vectors can be easily defined using a merging technique similar to the one in `Data.IntMap`{.haskell}.
+Set operations on vectors can be easily defined using a merging technique similar to the one in `Data.IntMap`.
 To avoid boilerplate code we parametrise merging as follows:

 ~~~{.haskell}
 mergeWith :: ([Arc b] -> [c])               -- ^ left list is empty